almien1/forKathryn/your-notes.md

 	- Maybe change "\r\n" to std::endl - I guess "\n" was being expanded to the two-byte version
 	- Okay now we have a "Windows style" output with a single line.

+Note: the code demonstrating this "hello world" has been moved to the "part1" branch - switch to that branch and "rebuild all" to see the hello world example working.

 ## Event handler